tomsepe/CSI-Camera/README.md

 # CSI-Camera
 Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Developer Kits with CSI camera ports.
 This includes the recent Jetson Nano and Jetson Xavier NX.
 This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v
+This Branch is specifically working with the standard Jetson Nano SD card image from NVIDIA which includes Ubuntu 18.04

 ## Quick Start
 1. Connect your CSI camera